medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

     }
 ```

-ii) Set up the translation for the message.
+ii) Set up the translation for the reply message.
 For example:
 ```
 "messages": [
         {